Delaware

 Voting In-Person

-If you are registered to vote in Delaware, you are not required to show ID to vote, but it is recommended that you bring along with you an ID from this list:
+If you are registered to vote in Delaware, you will be asked to show ID when voting at the polls, but it is not required to show ID.
+It is recommended that you bring along with you an ID from this list:

 • Polling Place Card